Missing woman (24) feared to have been abducted in Co Wicklow

 An incident room has been established at Bray Garda Station.
 A case conference has been held by investigators and gardaí liaising closely with her family.

 Investigating Gardaí are appealing for anyone with information in relation to the disappearance to contact them.
-They said they were particularly appealing for information on or sightings of a dark coloured Nissan SUV “partial registration 171-D-2****”.
+They said they were particularly appealing for information on or sightings of the black Nissan Qashqai, registration 171 D 20419.

+Motorists have been advised that the R760 is closed until further notice between Kilcroney Bridge and Charleville House.